 Getting to grips with new boat types

 Although some of the squad were already scullers – Pauline Bird, Liz Lorrimer and Jackie Darling – most were not as clubs generally taught people to row in fours and eights at the time.
-Knowing that the first selection weekend would involve single sculling as well as sweep rowing, Chris Aistrop sought help from Don Somner (who later coached the GB women’s double from 1977-1980) at Kingston.
+Knowing that the first selection weekend would involve single sculling as well as sweep rowing, Chris Aistrop sought help from Don Somner (who later coached the GB women’s double) at Kingston.
 As an accomplished skiffer she had no issues with the hand action of sculling, but she’d never been in a ‘fine’ boat.

 “My problem,” Chris explains,”Was eyesight because I couldn’t scull with my contact lenses in [in case I fell in and lost them] and I couldn’t see where I was going with them out.
 So single sculling was quite hard for me because I didn’t feel confident.
 I was very wobbly [when I first went out at Kingston] because it’s not something I’d ever done before and I’m more brute force and ignorance really – I like the power and the strength of rowing.
 But we were going up and down the Teddington reach and there was a fisherman on the bank and by the time we came back he stopped Don and said ‘She’s better now than she was when she started!’
 Which I thought was just amazing because I knew I was still rubbish.”